xperthut/HYPPO-X/README.md

 ```
 See [README.md](https://github.com/xperthut/HYPPOX/tree/master/Pie_chart) for details construction of a HTML file using this data.
 You can save the pie chart in a `png` formatted image.

 14. When you enable the flag `PIE_CHART_CODE` for `double filter function` then you will get three more JSON variables.
 Declaration of one of those variables is `var ph`.
 The declaration of other two variables are `var f1` and `var f2`.
 Here, `f1` variables holds JSON data for first filter attribute and `f2` variable stores JSON data for sencond filter attribute.
 As discussed in previous step, you have to merge the data of a variable if it appears in multiple times.
 These variables are used to color the nodes.
 See [README.md](https://github.com/xperthut/HYPPOX/tree/master/Pie_chart) for details construction of a HTML file using the data of these variables.
-You can save the an image in `png` format.
+The HTML will generate an image, which you can save in `png` format.

 ###### ([Back to content list](#contents))